JustBroch/chef-de-cuisine/report/report.md

 With the selected quality attributes from earlier project planning, a microservices architecture accomodates the given criteria the best as we're prioritising independent scaling, collaborative teamwork for a small team and smoother application operation.

-## Architecture: Describe the MVP’s software architecture in detail.
+## Architecture

 Our application consists of multiple serivces designed to specialise to handle specific functionality independently.

 The MVP consists of 3 services:

 - Search Service

     - Search recipes by name using keywords or phrases.

 - Filter Service

     - Search recipes using recipe attributes (ingredients list, rating, cooking time, etc.).

 - User Service

     - Manage user details, preferences and favourite recipes.

-Services communicate to one another synchronously using the RESTAPI framework over HTTP.
+Services communicate to one another synchronously using the REST API framework over HTTP.
 For this application, requests are simpler and a single request doesn't place high loads on the system.
 The backend REST API is written in Python using Flask, PostgreSQL as our database and Docker for containerisation.
 The frontend UI elements are written in TypeScript.
 Using AWS ECS (Fargate) and ECR, we deployed each service as a docker image to the cloud.
 AWS autoscaling with an application load balancer (ALB) handles the balance between resource usage and site traffic.
 Each service scales independently to cater for it's own load.

 Authentication is handled using a JWT token across services for accessing the API in a secure manner to ensure user-entered data is well-formed and the intent is not malicious.
 During use, if a service becomes unhealthy for an unknown reason, it will attempt to restart which may take some time (in the order of minutes).
 All actions are monitored and logged using AWS CloudWatch with alarms for scaling purposes.

 There are 2 PostgreSQL databases, one for recipes and the other for users.
 Keeping the databases separate allows each service to only access the information it requires.
-If a service becomes unhealthy, it reduces the likelihood of data becoming lost which may result in frustration from the user and a poor user experience.
+In the event a service becomes unhealthy, it reduces the likelihood of data becoming lost which may result in user frustration and a poor user experience.

 **Architecture Diagram**